Travel Mermaid

 With a change of hands back in 2015, I was pleasantly surprised to return to Port Douglas in 2019 and find a revived Mexican restaurant.
 Though it’s been a feature on the high street for decades, I don’t believe it’s ever been this good.

-The Mex is a casual yet upbeat eatery that serves great quality food and margaritas, and I think they offer the best value for money food in Port Douglas.
+The Mex is a casual yet upbeat eatery that serves great quality food and margaritas, and I think they offer the best value-for-money food in Port Douglas.
 They’ve recently become more of a taco specialty restaurant which features half of their menu (they’re all delicious), but we also love their ceviche with fresh reef fish and the prawn tostadas.
 They have a good variety of really tasty vegetarian offerings too which are often changing, a bit of a rarity in Port.
 Great job guys!

 ◇ For more details or to see their menu, head to their Facebook page or website.
 (Note: Closed Sun & Mon.)